skojaku/DEANN-density-estimator/README.md

-# A Python Package for a fast kernel density estimator using DEANN
+# A Python package for a fast kernel density estimator using DEANN

 This package is an implementation of DEANN algorithm.
 Please cite the following paper if you use this package (and if you find this package useful, give me a star!):